sboez/Lost_Mechanics_Test/README.md

 ## Challenges

-**Phaser :** It's the first time I'm working with this Framework.
-It was very fun, intuitive for the gameplay, most challeging for update variables because each scene is independent.
+**Phaser :** It's the first time I'm working with this framework.
+It was very fun, intuitive for the gameplay, most challenging for update variables because each scene is independent.

 ## Assets

-:loud_sound: 8-Bit sounds are pick up on [OpenGameArt](https://opengameart.org/)
+:loud_sound: 8-Bit sounds were pick up on [OpenGameArt](https://opengameart.org/)

 ## Usage